disha9112/TrendSide/README.md

   <h1 align="center">TrendSide</h1>

   <p align="center">
-    All the latest trends in clothing, curated for you in one place!
+    All the latest clothing trends, curated for you in one place!
   </p>
 </div>